 Nursing (RN) Overview

-In as little as 18 months, a student can earn an Associate of Applied Science Degree in Nursing.
-This qualifies the student to take the NCLEX-RN exam through the State Board of Nursing.
+After earning their degree, graduates are then qualified to take the RN-NCLEX exam through the State Board of Nursing.
 A student who passes the exam is then licensed to practice as a registered nurse.

 - Intermediate- and Long-Term Care and Rehabilitation